AdamBojek/ECDHE-encrypted-chat/README.md

 ### Server-Side Threads

-The server's multi-threaded architecture allows it to manage simultaneous client connections and an interactive administration interface.
+The server's multi-threaded architecture allows it to manage simultaneous client connections and an interactive aserver dministration interface.

 *   **`main` thread:**
     *   Initializes global variables and their corresponding locks.
 This includes a list of client_ids and a dictionary which maps each client_id to a reference to that client's message queue.
 Also, a list of all the threads - `worker_threads`